KingNEM/IP4/README.md

 # Pizza square
 # Description :
-This is a web application that will allow my customers to order different sizes of pizzas with one or more toppings when they fill i will get the oders in my database and i will be able to deliver their orders
+This is a web application that will allow my customers to order different sizes of pizzas with one or more toppings lvis when they fill i will get the oders in my database and i will be able to deliver their orders
 # Author :